MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 `.show` `continuous-export` *ContinuousExportName* `failures`

 Returns all failures logged as part of the continuous export.
-It is recommended to filter the results by the Timestamp column in the command to view only time range of interest.
+Filter the results by the Timestamp column in the command to view only time range of interest.

 **Properties:**